digital-fabric/libev_scheduler/README.md

 its status, for example.
 This can then be used to instantiate a `Process::Status` object somewhere inside `Process.wait`.

-## Performing blocking operations on the main fiber

-While I didn't scratch the surface too much in terms of the limits of the fiber scheduler interface, it looks pretty clear that the main fiber (in any thread) cannot be used in a non-blocking manner.
-While fiber scheduler implementations can in principle use `Fiber#transfer` to switch between fibers, which will allow pausing and resuming the main fiber, it does not seem as if the current design is really conductive to that.

-## On having multiple alternative fiber scheduler implementations
+### On having multiple alternative fiber scheduler implementations

 It is unclear to me that there is really a need for multiple fiber scheduler implementations.
+It seems to me that an approach using multiple backends selected according to the OS, is much more appropriate.
+It's not like there's going to be a dozen different implementations of fiber schedulers.
+Actually, libev fits really nicely here, since it already includes all those different backends.

-First of all, the term "fiber scheduler" is a bit of a misnomer, since it doesn't really deal with *scheduling* fibers, but really with *performing blocking operations in a fiber-aware manner*.
+Besides, the term "fiber scheduler" is a bit of a misnomer, since it doesn't really deal with *scheduling* fibers, but really with *performing blocking operations in a fiber-aware manner*.
 The scheduling part is in many ways trivial (i.e. the scheduler holds an array of fibers ready to run), but the performing of blocking operations is [much more involved](https://github.com/digital-fabric/polyphony/blob/master/ext/polyphony/backend_io_uring.c).

 There is of course quite a bit of interaction between the scheduling part and